-Coachella 2019 will be here before you know it.
+Coachella 2019 is here!
 The Indio music festival kicks off a season of live music weekends around the country—put simply, all eyes and ears are on Coachella this spring.
 Find out who played the best sets at the pre-summer music festival, which special guest showed up, what everyone is wearing and the best things to eat and drink between sets (spoiler: food from some of the best restaurants in Los Angeles).

 What is Coachella?